2027 Cricket World Cup Free Bets

 These are just a handful of the markets now offered by most bookmakers on almost every international cricket match as well as many domestic ones too.

 Since 1975 the top cricketing nations have been battling it out to become recognised as the best one-day team in the world.
 Each game may take a lot longer than the T20 games that have become incredibly popular but they have the ability to create just as much (if not more) excitement and nail-biting finishes.
-This year the tournament is being held in England between May 30th and July 14th with ten countries taking part.
+In 2027, the tournament is being held in South Africa, Zimbabwe, and Namibia in October and November 2027.

 It wasn't until 1971 that the first one-day international was played.
 Australia took on England in a game played at the Melbourne Cricket Ground.
 That game wasn't in the diary but the test match had been washed out and it was decided to play a one-day game instead.